Bob Arum: Controversies

-In 2009, Arum was accused of racism by Bas Rutten, for calling UFC fans "skinhead white guys."

 In 2020, Arum stated that one of his top boxers, Terence Crawford should also start promoting himself better.
 He compared his situation with several other greats in the sport.
 Arum stated he could have built a house in Beverly Hills with the money he lost on Crawford's last three fights.
 Crawford did not take this lightly, responding through numerous media outlets showing his disappointment towards Arum's comments.
 In January 2022, Crawford sued Arum for racial bias and for the money he lost by not being promoted well enough.

 Personal life

 Arum has been married twice.
-He had three children with his first wife: Richard, Elizabeth, and John.
+He had three children with his first wife: Richard, Lizabeth, and John.
 His son, environmental lawyer John Arum (1961–2010), fell to his death in 2010 while climbing the north face of Storm King, a mountain in North Cascades National Park; he is most remembered for his meticulous representation of Native American tribal rights.

 In 1991, he married Lovee duBoef with whom he has two stepchildren; Todd duBoef, President of Top Rank and Dena duBoef, vice president of Top Rank.
-Arum was a close friend and business partner of the late billionaire casino tycoon, and CEO of Las Vegas Sands Corp, Sheldon Adelson.INVESTIGATE WEST "A LESSON ON HOW TO LIVE A LIFE: JOHN ARUM, 1961–2010", INVESTIGATE WEST.com, October 4, 2010.
-Retrieved July 26, 2018.
+Arum was a close friend and business partner of the late billionaire casino tycoon, and CEO of Las Vegas Sands Corp, Sheldon Adelson.

 Arum endorsed Democratic candidate Hillary Clinton in the run-up to the 2016 U.S. presidential election.

 Cannabis advocate

-Arum, who appeared as corrupt DEA agent, "Stokes", in the 1975 film, The Marijuana Affair, at the behest of his friend, Jamaican-born boxing promoter, filmmaker, bookie, and horse-racing aficionado Lucien Chen (June 6, 1928 – December 16, 2015), has advocated for the decriminalization of cannabis; and, in a 2017 interview, stated that he had started smoking it in 1966, declaring, "Cannabis is good for you!
-It's these damn people during the Nixon administration that really put cannabis into the position where it was a drug like heroin and cocaine and that was wrong" and adding that "in a lot of ways, marijuana is better for the athlete as pain medication than the drugs.”
+Arum, who appeared as corrupt DEA agent "Stokes" in the 1975 film The Marijuana Affair at the behest of his friend, Jamaican-born boxing promoter, filmmaker, bookie, and horse-racing aficionado Lucien Chen (June 6, 1928 – December 16, 2015), has advocated for the decriminalization of cannabis; and, in a 2017 interview, stated that he had started smoking it in 1966, declaring, "Cannabis is good for you!
+It's these damn people during the Nixon administration that really put cannabis into the position where it was a drug like heroin and cocaine and that was wrong" and adding that "in a lot of ways, marijuana is better for the athlete as pain medication than the drugs."
 In a 2017 VICE interview (which erroneously reports film producer Chen as Shen); Arum was also quoted as saying, "I think the NFL is gonna revise its policy on marijuana and I think everybody should.
 It was the Nixon administration that demonized marijuana, to the real harm of a lot of people, particularly people who have terminal cancer.
 Marijuana can be a very therapeutic thing."